 The Graduate School, and thus our SURP program, evolved within the Icahn School of Medicine at Mount Sinai (ISMMS), and are part of the expansive Mount Sinai Health System.
 As a SURP student, you will find yourself immersed in biomedicine, science, and their research and clinical applications, amidst the vibrancy and diversity of New York City.

 Ours is a competitive program attracting some of the most accomplished undergraduate students nationwide; most of whom are planning to pursue a PhD or an MD/PhD path after graduating from a current bachelor’s program.

 SURP provides intensive research training in a cutting-edge biomedical laboratory, giving you an insider’s perspective into academic life.
 This is a 10-week program that begins in June of every year.
-Once accepted and enrolled in SURP, you receive free housing and a $3,500 stipend.
-The stipend is subject to all federal, state, and local taxes.
+Once accepted and enrolled in SURP, you receive free housing and direct reimbursement of $5,000.
+The direct reimbursement is subject to all federal, state, and local taxes.
 Please note you need to be attending a US institution, in order to be considered for SURP.

 SURP Fellow Opportunities